Scott Briggs, Vice President, Broadcast Operations

 Jay Kline, The Rock Station Program Director, Morning Show Host

-I’ve been in the radio industry for 25 years and have stayed local from Pittsburgh to Youngstown.
-I am in love with the two of the most beautiful girls in the world…my wife, Amanda and our daughter, Avery.
-We are first time parents trying to get it right.
-I have been truly blessed.
+I’ve been in the radio industry for 30 years and have stayed local from Pittsburgh to Youngstown.
+I am in love with the three of the most beautiful girls in the world…my wife, and our two daughters.

 Contact Jay at firstname.lastname@example.org